How to Estimate Electrical Work: A Complete Guide to Pricing, Bidding & Quoting Electrical Jobs

 1. Bid on the right electrical jobs

-The first and most important part of running a successful electrical business is bidding on the jobs you know you can deliver.
+The most important parts of running a successful electrical business are bidding on the jobs you know you can deliver and that fit your objectives.

 It’s crucial to be aware of your skills and understand what types of jobs are right for you—including jobs you’ve done before—and which ones might be too much to handle.

-Whether you’re new to the electrical industry, or a seasoned veteran, there are always types of work that fit service providers more than others.
+Some types of electrical work will fit your business better than others.
 Having prior experience with these types of jobs will help you provide a more accurate estimate, and complete the electrical work successfully.

 2. Review electrical job specifications